microbecode/file-merkle-proofs/README.md

 The server component is responsible for:
 - Receiving and storing uploaded files
-- Generating and maintaining its own Merkle tree
+- Generating and maintaining its own Merkle tree for hashes of the file contents
 - Providing Merkle proofs for file verification requests
+- Deleting the server's state and files upon request

 ### Merkle Tree